 From “History of the Jacksonville Historical Society,” by Herbert Lamson in the Jacksonville Historical Society’s Papers I

-The Society was incorporated as a non-profit corporation November 27th, 1929.
+The Society was incorporated as a nonprofit corporation November 27, 1929.

-The early members of the Society began to collect historical memorabilia, books, papers, photographs, etc., which have formed the nucleus of the Jacksonville Historical Society’s Archives and which are now located in the Library of Jacksonville University.
-Plans are currently underway to move this extensive collection to the 4th floor of the Downtown Public Library, where it will be housed alongside the library’s Florida Collection.
-The proximity of these two repositories of historical documents will enhance their accessibility and value to the community.
+The early members of the Society began to collect historical memorabilia, books, papers, photographs, etc., which have formed the nucleus of the Jacksonville Historical Society’s Archives and which are now located in the Old St. Luke’s Hospital, the current office of the Society.

-Over its first 60 years the Society published numerous booklets and presented many programs; it assisted in research and built its archival collection.
-It was a tightly knit organization that fostered Jacksonville’s history; but with no paid staff nor a permanent headquarters, it was by design not an activist organization.
+During its first 60 years the Society published numerous booklets and presented many programs, while assisting in research and building its archival collection.
+It was a tightly knit organization that fostered Jacksonville’s history, but with no paid staff nor permanent headquarters, it was by design not an activist organization.

 The Society took on a more activist role in the community, taking the lead to preserve numerous endangered landmark buildings.
-By 1994 the Society had convinced the City to give it custody of one of Jacksonville’s most significant landmarks, Old St. Andrews Episcopal Church, which had been acquired as property was purchased around the old Gator Bowl stadium to accommodate the new NFL football team.
-The Jacksonville Historical Society embarked on a million-dollar fund-raising campaign under the leadership of Matt Carlucci to restore the building that many had thought was impossible to save.
+By 1994 the Society had convinced the City of Jacksonville to give it custody of one of Jacksonville’s most significant landmarks, Old St. Andrew’s Episcopal Church, which had been acquired as property was purchased around the old Gator Bowl stadium to accommodate the new NFL football team, the Jacksonville Jaguars.
+The Jacksonville Historical Society embarked on a million-dollar fundraising campaign under the leadership of Matt Carlucci to restore the building that many had thought was impossible to save.
 The money was raised, and on April 18, 1998, the completion of the restoration was celebrated.
-Old St. Andrews became the new and highly visible headquarters of the Jacksonville Historical Society.
+Old St. Andrew’s became the new and highly visible headquarters of the Jacksonville Historical Society.